AlexeyPerov/Unity-Dependencies-Hunter/README.md

 ##
 This tool finds and/or deletes unreferenced assets in Unity project.
+It can also list all assets in project and show who reference them.

+Addressables and AssetReference detection is also supported.
+Enable it in tool settings if needed.

 All code combined into one script for easier portability.
 So you can just copy-paste [DependenciesHunter.cs](./Editor/DependenciesHunter.cs) to your project in any Editor folder.
+You can also install it via UPM using link https://github.com/AlexeyPerov/Unity-Dependencies-Hunter.git.

+This tool [Asset-Inspector](https://github.com/AlexeyPerov/Unity-Asset-Inspector) does opposite analysis providing a list of dependencies for selected assets.
+So they might be useful in combination.

+Complete list of other tools see in the end of this document.

 # How it works